 But beyond making a DIY cough syrup, there are other things you can use that will help to loosen congestion in the lungs and soothe those spasm-like coughs.

-When your child is congested or coughing a lot, you can always go for the old home remedy of going into the bathroom and turning your shower on to produce steam or even heating a pot of water on the stove and putting yourself and your child safely over the steam that comes up, but with the new steam vaporizers there’s really no need to go to such drastic measures unless you’re in a pinch.
+When your child is congested or coughing a lot, you can always go for the old home remedy of going into the bathroom and turning your shower on to produce steam or even heating a pot of water on the stove and putting yourself and your child safely over the steam that comes up, but with the new steam vaporizers, there’s really no need to go to such drastic measures unless you’re in a pinch.

-Using a steam vaporizer is great because it adds moisture and humidity into the air allowing your child to breath it in.
+Using a steam vaporizer is great because it adds moisture and humidity into the air allowing your child to breathe it in.
 That warm steam helps to loosen the congestion that’s built up in the lungs so your kiddo can better cough it up as well as sooth the throat if it’s dry.
 There isn’t sufficient enough evidence to show that breathing in steam reduces the duration or severity of a cold, but it sure does have good results when it comes to helping relax coughing fits.

 When it comes to choosing a vaporizer, you can go with this cheaper steam vaporizer that can be used to put steam into a whole room or you can use the personal steam vaporizers that give you a good bit of steam right to the face.
 Just be sure to be careful of getting to close to these so you don’t get burnt… especially with a child.